 On April 19, 2022, Vietnam notified a draft Circular on Nutrition Labeling as G/TBT/N/VNM/219.
-This draft Circular stipulates the labeling of nutritional ingredients, nutritional values, and a roadmap for the implementation of labeling for foods produced and imported for circulation in Vietnam.
+This draft Circular, proposed by MOH, outlines the mandatory labeling of nutritional ingredients, nutritional values, and a roadmap for the implementation of labeling for foods produced and imported for circulation in Vietnam.
 This draft has raised concerns regarding the basis of the national Nutrient Reference Values (NRVs) and the mandatory requirement to label the percentages of nutritional values with NRVs.
 There are also concerns with the limited transition period for implementation.
-Post continues to monitor and provide updates on the development of the Circular.